Office of the Vice President for Diversity, Equity, and Multicultural Affairs

-Perform as a dancer as deemed necessary by the ensemble director.
+Perform as a vocalist or accompanist as deemed necessary by the ensemble director.

-Fulfill other tasks as deemed necessary by the ensemble director and executive director.
+Fulfill other tasks as deemed necessary by the executive director or ensemble director.

-Currently enrolled and in good standing as a full-time student in a graduate degree program at IU Bloomington and two years of dance experience at the collegiate or professional level, and one year of experience teaching/directing an ensemble or serving in other ensemble leadership roles.
+Currently enrolled and in good standing as a full-time student in a graduate degree program at IU Bloomington and two years of experience playing keyboard in a rhythm section whose repertoire includes gospel or related styles, and one year of experience teaching/directing an ensemble, or serving as the ensemble's leader.

 Working Conditions / Demands

 Attend staff meetings, orientation and training sessions, rehearsals, and performances as assigned.

 Maintain office hours as required by the director.

 Be present and prompt at all job-related events and meetings.

 Take responsibility for security and care of university equipment and facilities assigned for use.